 - Use your rotary cutter and cutting ruler to cut a strip across the fabric from selvage to selvage.

-- Crosscut the strip into squares that are the same width as the original strip.
+- Trim off the selvages, then crosscut the strip into squares that are the same width as the original strip.
 (For example, if the strip is 3½” wide, crosscut the strip into 3½” segments.)

 - Cut the corner squares the same way you cut the center squares: by cutting a strip, then cross-cutting the strip into squares.
 You will need four corner squares for each center square.